How were the pyramids built? Maybe with water

 Assign to Google Classroom

-Now researchers say they've found a much simpler technique to make the job easier.
-Just add water.
+Now researchers say they've found a much simpler technique to make the job easier: just add water.

 It could just be plain old water.
 One of the most popular theories on how the Egyptians transported the stones is that they were hauled on sleds.
 Pulling a sled through sand is hard work.
 But it becomes much easier if the sand is wet.

-The water prevents the sled from digging into the sand and creating more friction.
+Basically, the water prevents the sled from digging into the sand and creating more friction.

 Critical thinking challenge: Why did the ancient Egyptians use slaves instead of steam engines to move the blocks to build the pyramids?